Learn what being a member does for you

 NASP Sales Blog

 Learn from our member-submitted articles for sales professionals

 Common Questions and Answers

-You can send thank-you notes via email and even include an e-card, but a thank-you note written in your own handwriting on a physical piece of paper sends a much stronger message.
-While you probably won’t want to hand-write every note, you should certainly think about doing so in special circumstances — for your biggest customer, or for someone who does you a really significant favor.
+You can send thank-you notes via email and even include an e-card.
+But a thank-you note written in your handwriting on a physical piece of paper sends a much stronger message.
+While you probably won’t want to hand-write every note, you should certainly think about doing so in special circumstances — for your biggest customer or someone who does you a significant favor.

-One way that you can save time in your writing is to craft templates that will fit a number of common situations.
+One way that you can save time in your writing is to craft templates that will fit several common situations.
 That way, all you have to do is put in a few details and send the note along.
-Here are a few examples to get you started.
+Here are a few thank you note examples to get you started.